Skip to main content

 public static string Action { get; } = "uuid:<uuid>::CustomActivity";

-public Task<IDictionary<string, object>> Execute(IDictionary<string, object> inputs, IActivityContext context)
+public Task<IDictionary<string, object?>> Execute(IDictionary<string, object?> inputs, IActivityContext context)

 {